Elephant calf, protected by the massive umbrella of the mother elephant, Kruger National Park

 Our main focus will be the amazing wildlife of South Africa.
 We will always be on the look-out for interesting images during our photo adventure and for this reason, our itineraries are always subject to change.
 Weather plays a major role in capturing the best images possible.
 Changing light and weather conditions will always be assessed and changes in the schedule will be made accordingly.
 Flexibility, patience, and a sense of adventure are key to having a great time and capturing stellar photographs - and we intend to give you a great photography experience.

 Group size is 6 photographers plus myself.
 Small group dynamics enables more individualized instruction for those who would like to have in the field guidance.
 Often photography tours offered by others have a far larger student to instructor ratio, or huge groups whith mulitiple instructors that over crowd a location.
 Our adventure offers you a chance to combine a spectacular vacation, a wonderful creative learning experience with managable group dynamics.

 People per vehicle

-We will be two people per bench as pictured, it works well with nice people, seven people per vehicle, two per bench with your host sitting shotgun up front.
+We will be two people per bench as pictured, it works well with nice people, six people per vehicle, two per bench with your host sitting shotgun up front.
 All seats aren't equal so we will alternate though out the vehicle as the days go on.
 If anyone desires shotgun, that is fine also.
 Because of the permit scheme for the safari operators only one vehicle per day can be in Sabi Sands Reserve, so the vehicles will alternate between Kruger National Park and Sabi Sands Game Preserve.
 Once we figure out which vehicle we are traveling in, these groups will remain the same so everyone gets equal time in each reserve.
 Hence equal opportunity.
 The hosts may alternate.

 August temperature averages can get cool at night. low of 61 degrees high during the day of 81 degrees.
 Be mindful it can be humid.

 What we expect from you